 Lavender– promotes relaxation, relieves anxiety, eases muscle tension

-Ylang-Ylang– lowers blood pressure, improves hair health, is an anti-depressant
+Ylang-Ylang– lowers blood pressure, improves hair health, anti-depressant

 Lemongrass– eases headaches, clears the mind, improves immunity